Men Quit Birth Control Study; NY Budget Office: Giving Tax Breaks To Corporations Isn’t Creating Jobs

 On a good note, 75 percent of men said they were still willing to take this form of birth control.
 You can read more about the study below on CNN:

-Male birth control shot found effective, but side effects cut study short
+Male birth control shot found effective, but side effects cut study short | CNN

 2.)
-Though many Westchester residents live pay check-to-pay check and find the costs for basic needs like health care and education to be a burden, our elected and bureaucratic officials give away millions of our tax dollars to wealthy developers in order to “create jobs.”
+Though many Westchester residents live paycheck-to-paycheck and find the costs for basic needs like health care and education to be a burden, our elected and bureaucratic officials give away millions of our tax dollars to wealthy developers in order to “create jobs.”

 Though the Avalon-on-the-Sound apartment buildings in New Rochelle got generous property tax breaks for 30 years to help revitalize the city and attract millennials, the project never delivered according to lohud.
 Regardless, the New Rochelle Industrial Development Agency is still paying them $118,000 a year.

-These deals have taken $34 billion off state, county, local and school tax rolls in 2015, which leaves taxpayers to foot the rest of the state’s budget cost.
+These deals have taken $34 billion off of state, county, local and school tax rolls in 2015, which leaves taxpayers to foot the rest of the state’s budget cost.

 “The IDA is a tool that has perhaps outlived its usefulness,” said Michael Farrar, director of the Authorities Budget Office.
 “The bottom line is looking at the number of economic development entities, the number of new projects by IDAs and the change in private-sector growth.
-And, looking at those factors, its hard to see a relationship.
+And, looking at those factors, its hard to see a relationship.”

 Those who are for IDA deals say they are crucial for retaining businesses in New York, revitalizing areas and creating jobs.